TimTree/TimTree.github.io/button-masher/README.txt

 Enjoy!

-COMPATIBLE BROWSERS (+ means "or higher"):
+COMPATIBLE BROWSERS
-Internet Explorer 10+
+Internet Explorer 10+*
-Firefox 5+
+Firefox 16+
 Chrome 4+
 Safari 4+
 Opera 12.10+
 Javascript must be enabled.

+*For save related reasons, the downloaded version does not work with Internet Explorer.

 COPYRIGHT NOTICE
-This game is copyright (c) 2013-2014 Timothy Hsu.
+This game is copyright (c) 2013-2015 Timothy Hsu.
 It is released under the GPL v3 license.
 You can find this license on the license.txt file or on http://www.gnu.org/licenses/gpl-3.0.html.

+CONTACT INFO
-CONTACT INFO: To send feedback, bug reports, or suggestions relating this game, leave a comment at the following URL.
+To send feedback, bug reports, or suggestions relating this game, leave a comment at the following URL.

 http://slideshowgames.blogspot.com/2013/08/button-masher-more-info_11.html